parthi2929/gantt/README.md

 ## About this fork

+I forked because I needed quick customizations, which may not be polished for proper PR to original frappe gantt.

 This fork has 2 branches.
-Its master is left intact to sync with upstream frappe gantt and most of my customization to happen in dev branch.
-This way, I can keep this fork synced with original in master branch, and handle all merge conflicts in my dev branch.
-Any one interested in features in my dev branch, could use the same.
-I forked because I needed quick customizations, which may not be polished for proper PR to original frappe gantt.
+Its `master` is left intact to sync with upstream frappe gantt and most of my customization to happen in `dev` branch.
+This way, I can keep this fork synced with original in `master` branch, and handle all merge conflicts in my `dev` branch.
+Any one interested in extra features of this fork, please use the `dev` branch.

 ![Fork Setup](.github/fork-setup.jpg)